Hospitality awards winners revealed: Have you dined at the winning restaurant?

 Mount Street food spot Roxie's Red-Hot Cantina & Taco Joint was voted a favourite, picking up the people's choice award.

-Alpino took out the award for outstanding restaurant and front-of-house team, while Miss Gee's took out the award for outstanding bar.
+Alpino took out the award for outstanding restaurant and front-of-house team, while Miss Gee's won the award for outstanding bar.

 Peter Blakeway, of Toi Ohomai Institute of Technology, took out the supreme award.